wlodev-labs/website-template/readme.md

 export * from '../../../cms/src/payload-types'
 ```

-#### components
+#### Components

-Regular react, svelte etc. components you use to build a website.
+Regular React, Svelte, or other framework components used to build a website.

 > [!NOTE]
-> Astro provides built-in `<Image>` component which handles the image optimization by default.
-Using other framework, we cannot use the astro components, thus depending on the framework you use, you will have to create new Image component.
-Fortunately, astro provides an easy way to enable image optimization and benefits of `<Image>` component without using their implementation with the `getImage()` function from the `astro:assets` packages.
-Here's the implementation of `Image` component in react.
+> Astro provides a built-in `<Image>` component that handles the image optimization by default.
+However, when using other frameworks, Astro components can’t be directly used.
+Depending on the framework, you’ll need to create a custom image component.
+Fortunately, Astro offers an easy way to enable image optimization without using their implementation, through the `getImage()` function from the `astro:assets` package.
+Here's the implementation of the `Image` component in React.

-Image optimization is enabled by default when you deploy to [wlodev.com](https://wlodev.com), so all of your images will be served in multiple sizes, formats and qualities giving your website visitors the best possible loading speeds.
+Image optimization is enabled by default when deploying to [wlodev.com](https://wlodev.com), ensuring all images are served in multiple sizes, formats, and qualities for optimal loading speeds.

 ```
 import type { UnresolvedImageTransform } from 'astro'